HASwitchPlate/openHASP-docs/docs/design/pages.md

 ```
 The corresponding command is `p1b0.prev=5`.

+!!! note "Tip"
-_Note:_ Page id `p0b0` (as all pages) is not valid to set this attribute as it has to be set on real pages individually.
+    Page id `p0b0` (as all pages) is not valid to set this attribute for.
+It has to be set individually on each real page starting from 1.

 `back` acts like a _level up_ action, so you can jump back to the home or menu page where you came from using `page back`.
 You can create a hierarchy of pages and menus this way.